nmachine-io/doc-site/docs/walkthrough/getting-started.md

 config_man.write_default_mvariables(defaults)
 ```

-We now have minimally configured Master ConfigMap.
+We now have minimally configured Kamafile.
 This step will get automated once we
 graduate to a full fidelity prototype.